raguyazhin/Devops/Ansible/install-ansible-tower-single-machine-integrated.md

 Password: (this password is when edit the inventory file)

-**After login ansible tower in tower license provide redhat user name and password when create download the ansible package from Redhat portal.**
+**After login ansible tower in tower license provide redhat user name and password when we create download the ansible package from Redhat portal.**

 ![ansible tower](images/7.png)